projectmithra/bale-transport/README.md

 ## Security

 The Bale protobuf codec was reconstructed from Bale's production JavaScript client.
-The padding scheme uses deterministic length-prefix encoding (`uint16_be` + data + random) — not marker-byte scanning — to prevent data corruption from payload bytes colliding with the padding delimiter.
+The padding scheme uses deterministic length-prefix encoding (`uint32_be` + data + crypto-random bytes) — not marker-byte scanning — to prevent data corruption from payload bytes colliding with a padding delimiter.
+The 4-byte length prefix supports payloads up to 4 GiB (caller-enforced cap is 4 MiB via `bale.MaxPayloadSize`).
+Padding content is drawn from `crypto/rand` so it resists statistical analysis on the padding bytes themselves.

 ## License